riceissa/issarice.com/wiki/advice-for-young-people.md

   Graham), etc.

 -   Actively search for alternatives.
-For example, if one lives in Washington State, then the early entrance programs at UW might be a one option.
+For example, if one lives in Washington State, then the early entrance programs at UW might be one option.
 See for instance [Alex K. Chen's review][acad] on Quora.

 ## Paul Graham